-- 235. An automatic life safety fire suppression system may be an automatic sprinkler system or an equivalent system.
+- 285. An automatic life safety fire suppression system may be an automatic sprinkler system or an equivalent system.
 Sprinklers can be designed to protect life and/or property and may be regarded as a cost-effective solution for reducing the risks created by fire.
-Some schools have sprinkler systems installed and sprinklers are often recommended as a measure where there is high potential for fire raising.
-In this respect the objective of the system may be the protection of property and assets as opposed to life safety. - 236.
 Automatic life safety fire sprinkler systems operate automatically on detection of an outbreak of fire within the building to inhibit the spread of fire.
-Water is discharged from the individual sprinkler head which has detected heat from the fire, other sprinkler heads remain closed. - 237.
+Water is discharged from the individual sprinkler head which has detected heat from the fire, other sprinkler heads remain closed. - 286.
 An automatic life safety fire suppression system can be very effective in controlling a fire.
-It may limit fire growth and extend the time taken for untenable conditions to develop giving more time to evacuate, particularly in cases where the standard of fire compartmentation, structural fire protection, fire spread on internal linings or travel distance may be a concern. - 238.
+It may limit fire growth and extend the time taken for untenable conditions to develop giving more time to evacuate, particularly in cases where the standard of fire compartmentation, structural fire protection, fire spread on internal linings or travel distance may be a concern.
+Where buildings are fitted with a smoke and heat exhaust ventilation system, sprinklers are usually installed to restrict the potential fire to a particular size assumed in the design.
+Sprinklers may also be fitted to compensate for increased compartment size. - 287.
 Benchmarks for sprinklers are contained in Technical Annexe 13.14.